 Dr. Anand received MBBS degree from Medical College Amritsar, University of Punjab.
 He completed his Internal Medicine residency at the Postgraduate Institute of medical Education and Research, Chandigarh, India.
 He was trained in the field of Gastroenterology and obtained the DPhil degree.
 Dr. Anand is board-certified in Internal Medicine and Gastroenterology.

-Irritable bowel syndrome (IBS) is a gastrointestinal disorder characterized
+Irritable bowel syndrome (IBS) definition

-by the presence of a cluster of symptoms that includes abdominal pain, altered
+Irritable bowel syndrome (IBS) is a gastrointestinal disorder characterized by the presence of a cluster of symptoms and signs that include cramping, abdominal pain, increased gas, altered bowel habits, food intolerance, and bloating (distention).

 What causes irritable bowel syndrome (IBS)?

-small intestines (too fast or slow, or too strong)
+Abnormal movements of the colon and small intestines (too fast or slow, or too strong)

-Hypersensitivity to pain from a full
+Hypersensitivity to pain from a full bowel or gas

-poor absorption of sugars or acids in food
+Food sensitivities, possibly caused by poor absorption of sugars or acids in food